 The Office of Research and Innovation is now piloting “Research Workshops by Appointment” for all faculty and staff.
 Below are some of the most frequently requested topics and recorded workshops.
 We are also happy to work with you to create a research workshop designed to fit your needs and schedule.
 Most workshops are 30 to 60 minutes depending on the time available or the detail needed.
 Specify when and where your group would like ORI to present one of the workshops and we will do our best to accommodate your request.
-Please contact Kay Mortellaro with questions or to schedule a workshop.
+Please contact Christine Stamper with questions or to schedule a workshop.

 Introduction to ORI